 Caulk is more rigid than sealants when dry.
 Sealants hold up better in spaces that are prone to a lot of expansion and contraction.
 For example, the best caulk for windows is usually a “sealant” instead of a true “caulk.”
 When choosing caulk vs. sealant for your project, decide based on how much stress there might be on the sealed area.

 Properties of Caulks and Sealants

-Latex caulk and silicone sealant typically dry to the touch within 30-minutes, but they can take up to 24-hours to completely cure and be fully waterproof.
-Fast-drying formulas can cure in under 24-hours, depending on the temperature and humidity.
+- Latex caulk and silicone sealant are typically dry to the touch within 30 minutes, but they can take up to 24 hours to completely cure and be fully waterproof.
+Fast-drying formulas can cure in under 24 hours, depending on the temperature and humidity.
 Typically, the best advantage with fast-drying formulas is that they can be painted after an hour of drying time, speeding up the entire installation process.
 Regular caulk and sealants need to fully cure before being painted.
-Note that while latex caulk and silicone sealants dry and cure relatively quickly, polyurethane foam usually requires 10-days to cure.
+Note that while latex caulk and silicone sealants dry and cure relatively quickly, polyurethane foam usually requires 10 days to cure.

 Silicone is very flexible and acts as a water and moisture repellant, making it among the best caulks for both windows and bathrooms.
 It is more expensive than latex caulk, but it is highly durable.
 Silicone caulk stands up to extremes in temperature changes and can last up to 20 years when properly applied.
 Cleanup for silicone caulk requires solvents instead of water.